-9.4.9 Describe Applicant's approach to reviewing claims submitted by non-contracted providers, and steps taken when claims received exceed reasonable and customary threshold.
+9.4.9 Describe Applicant's approach to reviewing claims submitted by non-contracted providers, and steps taken when claims received exceed the reasonable and customary threshold.

-- 9.4.10 Describe Applicant's approach to use of the National Practitioner Data Bank as part of the credentialing and re-credentialing process for contracted providers. - 9.4.11Describe any additional steps the Applicant takes to verify a physician and facility is a legitimate place of business.
+- 9.4.10 Describe Applicant's approach to the use of the National Practitioner Data Bank as part of the credentialing and re-credentialing process for contracted providers. - 9.4.11Describe any additional steps Applicant takes to verify a physician and facility is a legitimate place of business.

-200 words. - 9.4.12 Describe Applicant's controls in place to monitor referrals of enrollees to any health care facility or business entity in which the provider may have full or partial ownership or own shares.
+- 9.4.12 Describe Applicant's controls in place to monitor referrals of enrollees to any health care facility or business entity in which the provider may have full or partial ownership or own shares.
 Attach a copy of the applicable conflict of interest statement. - 9.4.13 Indicate the types of claims and providers that Applicant typically reviews for possible fraudulent activity.
 Check all that apply.

 - 1: Hospitals

 - 2: Physicians

 - 3: Skilled nursing

 - 4: Chiropractic

 - 5: Podiatry

 - 6: Behavioral Health

 - 7: Substance Use Disorder treatment facilities

 - 8: Alternative medical care

 - 9: Durable medical equipment Providers

 - 10: Other service Providers

-- 9.4.14 Describe the different approaches Applicant takes to monitor these types of providers.
-Provide an explanation why any provider types not indicated by Applicant in 9.4.12 are not typically reviewed for possible fraudulent activity.
+- 9.4.14 Describe the different approaches Applicant takes to monitor the types of providers indicated above in question 9.4.13.
+Provide an explanation why any provider types not indicated by Applicant in 9.4.13 are not typically reviewed for possible fraudulent activity.